kfarooque/SelfBackup_Python/README.md

 This works best as a frequently-run process that synchronizes a backup folder with one or more source folders.
 The user can specify specific folders to copy or ignore, a minimum filesize, and whether to ignore hidden files.
 This does not replace more complex version control like Git.

-_**WARNING: THIS USES `rm -rf` COMMANDS OR EQUIVALENTS TO REMOVE FILES FROM THE DESTINATION DIRECTORY.
-DEFINE THE DESTINATION PATH AS A PATH THAT YOU WOULD BE COMFORTABLE WITH IF IT WERE DELETED AND OVERWRITTEN, AND MAKE SURE YOU DO NOT MIX UP THE HOME AND DESTINATION DIRECTORIES.**_
+_**WARNING: THIS USES COMMANDS THAT REMOVE FILES FROM THE DESTINATION DIRECTORY WITHOUT WARNING.
+THE DESTINATION PATH MUST BE SEPARATE FROM ANYTHING YOU ARE BACKING UP AND CAN BE DELETED/OVERWRITTEN.
+MAKE SURE NOT TO MIX UP THE HOME AND DESTINATION PARAMETERS.**_

 ### Update Notes
 |Date|Updates|
 |----|-------|
-|2018-10-07|Completed initial version for DOS- and Bash-style commands.
+|2018-10-07|Completed initial Windows/DOS and MacOS/Linux/Bash versions.

 ## Contents